myojin223/Ready-to-Use-Proximity/README.md

 mkdir art images Completed
 ```

-And install each font inside the `/fonts` folder.
+And install each font inside the `/fonts` folder present in any `/template`.

 ## :shell: How to use it?